cryptoeconomicslab/ovm-plasma-chamber-spec/tutorial/show-balance.md

-# Show balance
+# 4. Show balance

-## 1. Add getBalance method
+In this chapter, we will implement the method to check the balance of Layer1 and Layer2.

-You can call the `getBalance` method from plasma light client.
+## 4-1.
+Implement to get your balance

-Also, write it into `cuiWalletReadLine` function.
+You can call the `ethers.Wallet` object and `getBalance` method from plasma light client.

 ```javascript
 async function getBalance(client) {